lucasnbsb/Data-Structures-and-Algorithms/README.md

 ## Motivation:
 I decided to go back and rebuild my skills from the ground up.
 So I'm starting with Data Structures and Algorithms.

-## Accomplisments thus far:
+## Accomplishments thus far:
 - was able to pass an Amazon coding challenge to get into the selection process. and the follow up interview
-- Participated in 4 Leetcode contests, rated 1544, top 30% , still climbing
+- Participated in 6 Leetcode contests, rated 1587, top 23% , still climbing
 - Got my 50 days of leetcode badge
 - 200 problems solved.